The Cognitive Super Highway / Explorations / Attribution, Value, and the End of Secrecy

 Consider

-We have tried to treat them as valuable.
+We have tried to treat ideas as valuable.
+Patents.
+Scientific publishing.
+Authorship.
+Prior art.

 Dead End

-They capture moments— but do not carry reasoning forward in use.
+But none of these systems truly scaled.
+They are slow, fragmented, domain-specific, and difficult to connect.
+They capture moments — but do not carry reasoning forward in use.

 Consider